Minimal functions on the random graph: Minimal binary functions

-\begin{lem} If $f$ is a binary canonical injection in one of the classes of Theorem~\ref{thm:minimalFunctions}, then it generates all other functions in the same class. \end{lem} \begin{proof} By the homogeneity of $G$ and local closure. \end{proof}

-The verification of Lemmas~\ref{lem:minimalAnfang} to ~\ref{lem:minimalEnde} is left to the reader; the proof always uses induction over terms.

-\begin{lem} Any binary essential function generated by a binary canonical injection of type $\min$, $\max$, or projection, respectively, is of the same type. \end{lem}

-\begin{lem} Any binary essential function generated by a binary canonical injection that is balanced and preserves $E$ and $N$ is balanced. \end{lem}
+Let us first prove that if $f$ is listed above, then it is indeed minimal.
+To this end, observe first that by the homogeneity of $G$ and local closure, $f$ then generates all other functions in its class of the theorem.
+Next note the following facts which can easily be proven by a standard induction over terms. \begin{itemize} \item Any binary essential function generated by a binary canonical injection of type $\min$, $\max$, or projection, respectively, is of the same type. \item Any binary essential function generated by a binary canonical injection that is balanced and preserves $E$ and $N$ is balanced. \end{itemize}

-We thus have that the first three classes of functions of Proposition~\ref{thm:minimalFunctions} are indeed minimal.
-The following lemma proves minimality for items (4) and (5).
+It follows immediately that the if $f$ belongs to the first three classes of the proposition, then it is minimal.

-\begin{lem} Any binary essential function generated by an $E$-dominated binary canonical injection of type $\max$ is $E$-dominated.
-Dually, any binary essential function generated by an $N$-dominated binary canonical injection of type $min$ is $N$-dominated. \end{lem}
+It is easy to verify that any binary essential function generated by an $E$-dominated binary canonical injection of type $\max$ is $E$-dominated.
+Dually, any binary essential function generated by an $N$-dominated binary canonical injection of type $\min$ is $N$-dominated.
+These two facts imply minimality in case $f$ belongs to items (4) or (5).